mako-tos/gatsby-transformer-for-microcms/README.md

 ### gatsby-node.js

-You can query like the following. .
+You can query like the following.
+@mako-tos/gatsby-transformer-for-microcms will append childConvertHtml to your table.

 ```js
 exports.createPages = async ({ graphql, actions }) => {